BetterThanTomorrow/calva/docs/site/custom-commands.md

 ![](images/custom-command-menu.png)

 The default keyboard shortcut for the command is `ctrl+alt+space space`.
+(Beware: on MacOS it may conflict with the default shortuct for Input Sources - Select next source in Input menu.)

 ## Binding Keyboard Shortcuts